-All international students who were in the U.S. for one or more days in 2023 are required to fill out certain tax forms.
-Even if you did not work or receive income in the U.S., you are still required to file Form 8843 with the IRS.
+All international students who were in the U.S. for one or more days in 2024 are required to fill out certain tax forms.
+Even if you did not work or receive income in the U.S., you are still required to file Form 8843 with the IRS each tax year.

 Meanwhile, if you earned any taxable U.S. source income, you may need to file a federal tax return with the IRS.
 Depending on your individual circumstances, you may also need to file a state tax return(s).